kamerlinlab/WatCon/docs/getting_started.rst

     ; Density analysis
     calculate_densities: on                        ; Use MDAnalysis density to output density of waters (ONLY FOR DYNAMIC_NETWORKS)
+    active_region_definition: around 11 (resid 220 and name CA) ; MDAnalysis selection language for active site

     ; Cluster conservation
-    cluster_file: STATIC.pdb                       ; Name of pdb file containing clusters to compare to
+    cluster_filebase: STATIC_CLOSED                     ; Name of pdb file containing clusters to compare to
+    cluster_concatenated: off                      ; Indicate whether to cluster concatenated coordinates
     calculate_commonality: bar                     ; Produce commonality plot either as a 'bar' bar graph or 'hist' histogram
     color_by_conservation: all                     ; Produce .pml file coloring either 'centers', 'connections' or 'all' by conservation